 Today’s Post by Joe Farace

-“How many cameras do you own?” was a question Joe Meehan asked me and other photo magazine editors at one of the last film-based photokina trade shows.
+“How many cameras do you own?” was a question that Joe Meehan asked me and some other photo magazine editors at one of the last film-based photokina trade shows.
 One former Shutterbug editor said it was somewhere around two hundred.
 I did some mental calculations and came up with 25, although that might have been a little low.
-When digital imaging became more popular, I decided to pare down the number of film cameras I owned but one I kept was the Hasselblad XPan.
+When digital imaging became more popular, I decided to pare down the number of film cameras that I owned but one I kept was the Hasselblad XPan*.

 There are two shooting modes, aperture priority and manual.
 Exposure compensation is available from ±2 EV in ½ steps.
 Auto exposure bracketing is also available.
 The Xpan has a focal plane shutter with speeds of 8 sec to 1/1000 sec.
 Flash sync is at 1/125s, although I’ve never used it that way.
 The light meter is a TTL center-weighted averaging type.
 The meter is set with Auto DX encoded films but can also be set manually.

-After loading the film, it’s completely unwound onto the take-up spool.
+When loading the film, it’s completely unwound onto the take-up spool.
 As you make exposures is wound back into the film canister.
 Because of the ability to switch formats mid-roll, exposures are counted downward indicating the number of frames remaining.

 *Although these days most of my photography is with digital cameras, I still have and use film cameras, including a Leica M6 TTL, Zeiss Ikon SW and gold-trimmed 50’th anniversary Seagull TLR that Mary gave me as a birthday gift.
 I also own a Minolta Prod 20 and a Jaguar automobile-themed Leica 35mm point-and-shoot camera.
 I’m an avid collector of 3D photography and movie paraphernalia and own an original Nimslo.